12 Reasons A Longwood Christmas Should Be #1 on Your Holiday To-Do List

 - Tickets are going fast, so don’t wait.
 Tickets can be purchased in advance and it’s a good idea to pick up your pass now given the popularity of this exhibition come closer-to-Christmas-time.
 Also, get there around 2 p.m. to avoid traffic and save time to see all the sights.

-For more information about A Longwood Christmas, click here.This post is a sponsored collaboration between Longwood Gardens and Philadelphia magazine's advertising department.
+For more information about A Longwood Christmas, click here.This is a paid partnership between Longwood Gardens and Philadelphia Magazine